astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ADVISOR.
 This looks great!
 Though let me say, I cheated a bit: in order for the constructors to look nicer, we have allowed binding zero variables.
-We could definitely disallow that by changing `bindbase` to take a `Variable -> Body` argument instead, but let's just go along with this, it will make all our predicates simpler to write too.
+We could definitely disallow that by changing `bindbase` to take a `Variable -> Body` argument instead, but let's just go along with this; it will make all our predicates simpler to write, too.

 STUDENT.
 I see.
-That is quite an interesting datatype, is there some reference about it?
+That is quite an interesting datatype.
+Is there some reference about it?

 ADVISOR.
 Not that I know of -- though I think this is part of PL folklore.
 After I started using this in Makam, I noticed similar constructions in the wild, for example in MTac